craigtp/PersonalStudy/Books.md

 Becoming a better programmer                                                    |
 The Goal - A Process of Ongoing Improvement                                     |
 Lean Software Development, An Agile Toolkit                                     |
-Agile Software Development: Principles, Patterns & Practices                    |
 The Inmates Are Running The Asylum                                              |
 Zen and the Art of Motorcycle Maintenance                                       |
-Clean Code                                                                      |
 Clean Coder                                                                     |
 Design Patterns: Elements of Reusable Object-Oriented Software                  |
 The Mythical Man Month                                                          |
 Refactoring: Improving the Design of Existing Code                              |
 Growing Object-Oriented Software Guided by Tests                                |
+Agile Software Development: Principles, Patterns & Practices                    |
 The Passionate Programmer: Creating a Remarkable Career in Software Development |
 Patterns of Enterprise Application Architecture                                 |
 Working Effectively with Legacy Code                                            |